XingzhiTaylor/Tiva_TM4C123_Driver/I2C/README.md

 #### Slave Address
 In I2C communication, each slave device has an own address, and the master locates the slave using its own address.
 In dual address mode, the slave can have a alternative address.
 The address is usually 7-bit, and 10-bit address is also allowed
 #### Data Direction
 Since there is only one data line, data direction is indicated in each transmision.
 There is a read/write bit in each transmission, where 1 indicates a master read and 0 indicates a master write.
+In I2c, the most significant bit is transmitted first.
 #### ACK and NACK
 I2C protocol allows master/slave to send acknowlegde signal to indicate whether it's ok to continue the transmission.
 In the ACK phase, if SDA is 0, an ACK signal is sent and the transmission continues.
 If SDA is 1, a NACK is sent and the transmission aborts.
 #### Repeated Start